Ricky-N/base-game/src/gameClasses/Readme.md

 		{SuperClassName}.prototype.init.call(this);

 I attempted to merge this class system with new es6 classes and use Babel to have them talk, but was pretty unsuccessful.
-I don't believe there were problems with the export method and sort of gave up, but it may be worth a look in the future.
+I believe there were problems with the export method and sort of gave up, but it may be worth a look in the future.

 For now, I recommend using module syntax to generate singleton objects which you